 Carnegie Mellon University’s Heinz College offers a double-degree masters program in Arts Management with the University of Bologna, Italy.
 This partnership is the only initiative of its kind focusing on global cultural management.
 The program combines the strengths of Carnegie Mellon's rigorous approach, focused on applied management theory and skills, with the University of Bologna's interdisciplinary approach that allows students to understand global operational issues as they relate to the artistic dimensions of cultural institutions.

-The joint degree program is designed to be completed within 2.5 to 3 years.
+The joint degree program is designed to be completed within 2.5 years.

 Financial Aid and Scholarship: